WYSIWYP/SNapp/README.md

 Routing in SNapp is currently implemented using the full path portion of page URLs.
 As a result, when hosting a deployment, all paths under the deployment subdomain should be configured to serve the project's main `index.html` document.
 This also means that SNapp must be hosted at your domain or subdomain's root path.
 When using GitHub pages, this can be achieved by renaming `index.html` to `404.html` and by setting up a custom domain name for the project.

 ## Technologies used
 The client for this project was developed using [React](https://reactjs.org/) and [Typescript](https://www.typescriptlang.org/).
-Test cases were implemented using [jest](https://jestjs.io/) with [enzyme](https://airbnb.io/enzyme/) and snapshotting.
 The project is designed to work with the [musicxml](https://www.musicxml.com/) and [mxl](https://www.musicxml.com/tutorial/compressed-mxl-files/) file formats and uses the `localStorage` API and SVGs in the browser to render WYSIWYP content.
 A basic architecture diagram is included below for reference.
 A set of architecture decision records related to the app are available from the [project wiki]() on GitHub.

 <img src="http://comp523k.web.unc.edu/files/2019/10/Architecture-Diagram.png" width="350"></img>